assertX/assertX_16-by-16-Sudoku-Solver/README.md

 ## Other notes

 I tried two different ways to solve the puzzle.

-We can either loop through a character array containing all 16 characters.
-Or we can loop through character 0 to 9 and then loop through character a to f, so no arrays.
-I did some speed tests and with puzzle's that have a bunch of solutions ran faster using the array method.
-I will provide both ways to whoever wants to reference them for better understanding.
+## Array Method
+In this method I created an array of 16 characters, 0 to 9 and a to f.
+The logic is to loop through the array and check each cell to see if it will work.
+If not, make the cell blank (".").
+I prefer this method because it's less code, cleaner, and to me easier to understand.
+It also ran slightly faster than the No Array Method with the puzzle's that had a higher solution count.

+## No Array Method
+In this method there is no arrays needed.
+The logic is to loop using the characters 0 to 9, check to see if it will work, If not, make the cell blank (".").
+Then we loop using the characters a to f, check to see if it will work, If not, make the cell blank (".").
+This method ran faster than the Array Method with Puzzle's that have 1 or no solutions.
+To some, this method might be easier to read, but it takes up more space.

+Either method can be used and will run.
+The speed between the two is very small.
+If you care about a 20 to 40 millisecond difference, then the Array Method will be good.